JuanDavidRR/landing-page-wonder-land/README.md

 # Dev Assessment for Olly Olly - WordPress Developer Position

 This repository contains the project developed as part of the dev assessment for Olly Olly in application for the **WordPress Developer** position.
 The goal was to showcase technical and creative skills, ensuring a professional and user-friendly experience in the minimun time.
+I followed all specifications for the gaps, so the recommended resolution to check the landing is 1440px, given that the mockup has that resolution.

 ## Project URL